Festival of Colours

 ArtsEkta's Festival of Colours promises the biggest colour frenzy to ever hit Belfast.
 Known across the globe as India's most energetic and vibrant holiday, the 'Festival of Colours' or 'Holi' (which translates to 'Colour' in Hindi) celebrates the arrival of Spring in a truly spectacular fusion of colour, culture and creativity.

-A vibrant splash of colour is set to brighten up Belfast
+A vibrant splash of colour to brighten up Belfast

-The main highlight of the festival will be the a two hour long colour powder party where visitors will get the opportunity to throw brightly powdered colour among friends grooving to contemporary and classic Bollywood beats.
+The main highlight of the festival is the colour powder party where visitors will get the opportunity to throw brightly powdered colour among friends grooving to contemporary and classic Bollywood beats.